 Instructions

-- Break the pita bread into small bite-size pieces.
-Heat 3 tbsp of olive oil in a large pan until shimmering, and add the pita bread.
+- Crisp the pita: Line a plate with a paper towel and set aside.
+Break the pita bread into small bite-sized pieces.
+Let a large skillet over medium heat, and add 3 tablespoons of olive oil.
+Once the oil is shimmering, add the pita bread.
 Fry briefly until browned, tossing frequently.
-Using a pair of tongs, transfer the fried pita chips to a plate lined with paper towel to drain.
-Season with salt, pepper and sumac.
+Using a pair of tongs, transfer the fried pita chips to the paper-towel-lined plate to drain.
+Season with salt, pepper, and sumac.

-- To make the dressing, in a small bowl, whisk together the lemon or lime juice, olive oil, pomegranate molasses (if using), salt, pepper and spices.
+- Make the dressing: In a small bowl, whisk together lemon juice, olive oil, pomegranate molasses (if using), a pinch of salt and pepper, sumac, cinnamon, and allspice.

-- Pour toss lightly.
-Finally, add the pita chips, and more sumac if you like, and toss one more time.
-Transfer to small serving bowls or plates.
-Enjoy!
+- Put it all together: Pour the dressing over the vegetables and toss lightly.
+Add the crispy pita piece, and taste.
+Add more sumac, if you like, and toss one more time.
+Serve and enjoy!

 Notes

-- Variations: fattoush salad dressing often includes pomegranate molasses.
-If that’s available to you, add 1 to 2 teaspoons to the dressing, it really does make it extra special.
+- Variations: Fattoush salad dressing often includes pomegranate molasses.
+If that’s available to you, add 1 Tablespoon to the dressing, it really does make it extra special.
 For the salad, you can also add more herbs or other greens such as arugula (not traditional to fattoush but wonderful!)

 - To bake the pita chips instead, follow baking instructions in my homemade pita chip recipe and season with kosher salt and sumac when ready.